intelligent-soft-robots/pam_documentation/doc/C1_handle.md

 - color: list of 4 float values between 0 and 1, RGB + alpha channel
 - control:
   - MujocoItem.NO_CONTROL: no active control (only mujoco physic engine)
-  - MujocoItem.NO_CONTROL: the item will be controlled exclusively by o80 and its frontend.
+  - MujocoItem.CONSTANT_CONTROL: the item will be controlled exclusively by o80 and its frontend.
 If there is no active o80 command, the last command is continuously used
   - MujocoItem.COMMAND_ACTIVE_CONTROL: the item is controlled by a mix of o80 commands and mujoco's physics engine.
 If an o80 command is active, the item is controlled by it.
 If no command is active, the item is "controlled" by mujoco's physical engine (e.g. gravity).
 - contact_type:
   - pam_mujoco.ContactTypes.no_contact (default): the item fly through the robots and the table